manubot/manubot/README.md

   --render              Whether to render CSL Data into a formatted reference
                         list using Pandoc
   --csl CSL             When --render, specify an XML CSL definition to style
+                        references (i.e. Pandoc's --csl option).
+Defaults to Manubot's style.
-                        references.
-Pandoc's --csl option --format {plain,markdown,docx,html,jats}
+  --format {plain,markdown,docx,html,jats}
-                        Format to use for output file.
+                        When --render, format to use for output file.
 If not specified, attempt to infer this from filename extension.
 Otherwise, default to plain --output OUTPUT       specify a file to write output, otherwise default to stdout --allow-invalid-csl-data